bexedmondson/bexedmondson.github.io/src/content/docs/games/2025-06-10-love-and-pies.md

 ## Game Description

+Live the pie life as top baker in Love & Pies!
+Uncover juicy secrets in every room as Amelia solves mysteries in her family cafe.
+In a story full of twists and turns, you'll meet dramatic exes, nasty rivals, eccentric relatives, adorable pets and friendly customers.
+Endless drama, love and secrets - a merge mystery!

 ## My contributions

 I was part of the Love and Pies team for six years, from early prototyping and playtesting, via a major pivot in the core game, through global launch, and then into live operations.
 As a result, it's a little tricky to summarise all the work I did on Love and Pies!